maxux/sysdiag/README.md

 # System Diagnostic
-Linux system diagnostic made for Zero-OS, made to run on busybox and minimal system.
-This set of tools create separated files made from calling various utilities to fetch system informations.
+Linux system diagnostic focused on Zero-OS.

+Zero-OS run on busybox and minimal system.
+This set of tools create separated files made by calling various utilities to fetch system informations and status.

 Results files are packed into a tar archive and ready to ship.

-An additionnal markdown file is generated based on collected files, to provide a quick readable version.
+An additionnal markdown report can be generated based on collected files, to provide a quick readable version.
+This file is not generated on the machine but can be generated from archive contents.